matt-gilb/matt-gilb.github.io/_posts/2023-10-07-bonaire-trip-report.md

 # Overview

 Becca and I spent a week on the island of Bonaire diving with [Buddy Dive Resort](https://buddydive.com) for my birthday.
+This was our first time to the island of Bonaire.
+We stayed in a suite at the resort which had a kitchen, living room, and private patio.
+It was really nice to have all these amenities in addition to everything the resort offered.
+I think we only ended up cooking for ourselves twice though.

+## Conditions

+Conditions underwater were phenomenal with 60-120 foot visibility the whole time.
+Above the water we had clear skies, with daytime high temps ranging from 92ºF to 98ºF, with 100ºF on one day.

-## Dive Sites and Conditions
+## Dive Sites

+* Saturday:
+  * Buddy Reef
+* Sunday:
+  * Buddy Reef (2x)
+* Monday:
+  * Knife
+* Tuesday:
+  * Karpata
+  * 1000 Steps
+  * Hands Off
+* Wednesday:
+  * Joanne's Sunchi
+  * Ebo's Special
+  * Hilma Hooker
+* Thursday:
+  * Captain Don's
+  * Bon Adventure
+  * La Matcha
+* Friday:
+  * Country Gardens
+  * Small Wall

 ## Dive Operator and experience

 The divemasters at Buddy Dive Resort are awesome.
 They were all very friendly and knowledgeable.
-The started each dive with a thorough briefing and description of the site.
+They started each dive with a thorough briefing and description of the site.
 The boats were never packed, and I think the biggest group we had was eight.
-We even had a couple dives where Becca and I were the only divers on the boat (other than the crew).
+We even had a couple afternoon dives where Becca and I were the only divers on the boat, other than the crew.

 ---

-# Environment and critters
+# Dive Log

+## Saturday — Day 1

+We arrived at BDR in the afternoon, got our gear unpacked, and did a required checkout dive as the sun set.
+We spent some time in the shallows checking buoyancy and making sure all our equipment functioned correctly.
+Then we made our way out to the reef where there is a gentle slope running from about 20-feet down to 100+ feet at the bottom.
+We were able to watch the light fade underwater, and all of the night critters come out.

+## Sunday — Day 2

+We missed the window to get in on the boat dives for our first day, so we did 2 dives at the resort on their house reef.
+This actually worked out pretty well as it gave us plenty of time to do stuff on our own schedule.

+## Monday — Day 3

+Our first boat dive with BDR wasn't until the afternoon, so we started the day running some errands, getting some groceries, and exploring.
+Then we hopped on the boat and headed over to Klien Bonaire (little bonaire) and dove the site called Knife.

+## Tuesday — Day 4

+## Wednesday — Day 5

+## Thursday — Day 6

+## Friday — Day 7

 ---